Skip to main content

 Another vital feedback system involves the Hypothalamic-Pituitary-Thyroid (HPT) axis.
 This axis regulates metabolism across nearly every cell in the body.
 The hypothalamus releases thyrotropin-releasing hormone (TRH), which prompts the pituitary gland to release thyroid-stimulating hormone (TSH).
 TSH, in turn, stimulates the thyroid gland to produce thyroxine (T4) and triiodothyronine (T3).
 These thyroid hormones are fundamental to metabolic rate, influencing energy production, body temperature, and the utilization of macronutrients.

 When T3 and T4 levels are sufficient, they signal back to the hypothalamus and pituitary, reducing TRH and TSH production.
 This negative feedback ensures stable thyroid hormone levels.
 Disruptions in this axis, such as an underactive thyroid (hypothyroidism), can lead to a slowed metabolism, weight gain, fatigue, and cold intolerance.
 Conversely, an overactive thyroid (hyperthyroidism) can accelerate metabolism, causing weight loss, anxiety, and heat intolerance.
-The precise calibration of this is paramount for maintaining metabolic equilibrium.
+The precise calibration of this feedback loop is paramount for maintaining metabolic equilibrium.

 Intermediate